material-components/material-components-web/docs/migrating-from-mdl.md

 ## Initializing components

-Both MDL and MDC-Web require the user to provide a specific DOM for a component, in order for it to function correctly.
+Both MDL and MDC Web require the user to provide a specific DOM for a component, in order for it to function correctly.
 This DOM has certain requirements, such as requiring the presence of specific CSS classes, a certain hierarchy, and in some cases, specific HTML elements.